rb2nem/nem-dev-guide/website/content/04-blockchain-requests.md

 We see that the transaction we have downloaded is well from the block as advertised in the `.sig` file.
 The interesting part is the payload of the transaction, which is `fe4e54590318b3ce5de42067de2af1da69bb082b6c05a425198f407a392cba3bdae5c3b686`.
-The first 10 characters, ie `FE4E545903`, indicate that it is a non-signed file hash using SHA-256 (all details are in the [Apostile Whitepaper](https://www.nem.io/ApostilleWhitePaper.pdf).
+The first 10 characters, ie `FE4E545903`, indicate that it is a non-signed file hash using SHA-256 (all details are in the [Apostille Whitepaper](https://www.nem.io/ApostilleWhitePaper.pdf).
 Dropping this prefix leaves us with the SHA-256 of the file `nis-ncc-0.6.84.tgz`, `18b3ce5de42067de2af1da69bb082b6c05a425198f407a392cba3bdae5c3b686`.

 If you want to automate this in your scripts, here's how you can extract an Apostile file hash with the help of jq:
 ```